 The primary campus is located along Highway 50 on 249 acres one mile east of Linn and includes a public airport.
-The Physical Therapist Assistant Program is offered primarily from a hospital setting in Jefferson City.
-The Integrated Manufacturing Technology, Laser/Photonics Technology, and Nuclear Technology programs are offered in Mexico, Missouri, at the Advanced Technology Center, a cooperative higher education technology center.
-In addition, customized and contract training is offered to Missouri business and industry through the Mobile Training Unit and on-site training.
+The Physical Therapist Assistant Program is offered from a hospital setting in Jefferson City.
+The Automation and Robotics Technology, Laser/Photonics Technology and Nuclear Technology programs are offered in Mexico, Missouri, at the Advanced Technology Center, a cooperative higher education technology center.
+In addition, customized and contract training is offered to Missouri business and industry.

-Benetz, Diane M., (D), Parkville, Dec.
-29, 2007; Clayton, Norma B., (D), Manchester, Dec.
-29, 2003;
+Benetz, Diane M., (D), Parkville, December 29, 2007;

+Clayton, Norma B., (D), Wildwood, December 29, 2009;